 Detroit Osteopathic Hospital was founded in 1919 on the corner of Highland and 3rd Streets.
 The hospital started out in a converted house with 38 beds donated by Mr. Phillip Gray, eventually moving into an adjacent house, before the first major expansion began in the mid 1930's.

 The 2-story Phillip Gray Memorial unit of the hospital was completed in 1937, increasing the capacity of the hospital to 100 patients.
 Amenities included a modern x-ray facility, surgical wards, an operating room, and a modern communication system.
 As the building was being completed, plans were already being drawn up for new expansion that added offices and another 2-story patient wing in 1943.
 As the city of Highland Park grew the hospital expanded again in 1950, 1953, 1955, 1957, and 1958, adding new buildings and additional floors onto existing ones.
-The original homes that made up the hospital were demolished during these expansions, replaced by a 8-story tower in 1955.
+The original homes that made up the hospital were demolished during these expansions, replaced by an 8-story tower in 1955.
 The Detroit Osteopathic Hospital became a network, building hospitals in nearby Trenton and Warren.

 Though the school opened with some promise, parent feedback of the school was mostly negative, and BEST Academy closed in the summer of 2012.